 Usually, the pheromone is secreted in areas such as the sides of your cat’s neck, along the tail, or the front paws.

 You should reduce competition in your multiple cats’ household if you want to eliminate this bad litter box habit.
 To reduce the competition of territories, you should get a litter box for each cat.
 You will surely save the relationship between your multiple cats, strengthening their bond.

 3. Litter Issue:

 When your cat loves the litter’s texture and smell, they will express their feelings by rolling in them.
 Most of these litters that cats love usually contain cat attract additives.
 The additive overwhelms your cat with happy emotions that encourage him to defecate in the litter.
-This minimizes kitten jumping out of the litter box since the litter makes them feel more comfortable.
+This minimizes kittens jumping out of the litter box since the litter makes them feel more comfortable.
 As a result, your kitten rolling around in the litter box progresses.

 The easiest way to avoid cat litter issues such as texture is by replacing the cat litter you are using, with new litter that discourages a dust bath.
 It would be best if you made gradual changes to the litter to avoid upsetting your cat.
-If cat rolling in the litter box continues because of his love for the litter due to the additives, you should try using cat litter that is additives-free.
+If the cat rolling in the litter box continues because of his love for the litter due to the additives, you should try using cat litter that is additives-free.

 4. Litter Box Issue:

 The size and style of a cat box can contribute to your cat’s lousy litter box behavior.
 When you have a large and open litter box, your cat will find it ideal for rolling inside.
 Getting a less pretty litter box for your cat can significantly reduce your cat’s activities, such as lying in the litter box.

 You should try a relatively smaller box and cover it to minimize excessive rolling and odor.

 PS: The litter box should be big enough and comfortable for use by your cat.